bevyengine/bevy-website/content/learn/book/modular-architecture/project-organization.md

   - if your types/methods/functions are `pub`, Rust won't known if they're dead code
   - dead code slows down compile times, confuses the reader and slowly rots
 - keeping your code *reasonably* untangled
-  - iterating quickly is important, so you should be careful not to get too tangled up
+  - iterating quickly is important, and Rust will help you refactor, so you should be careful not to get too tangled up
   - forcing consumers to do things the right way makes it easier to change the internals later

 At the end of the day, `pub(crate)` is a good default visibility level for items in larger projects.
-Internal methods, invariants, and implementation details should be private.
+Internal methods, invariants, and implementation details should be private, which is the Rust language default behavior.
 Finally, fully `pub` items should be reserved for deliberate shared interfaces, central components / resources like `Player` or `TileMapIndex`, and the plugins that you add to your `main.rs` to actually add the final functionality.